SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

      2. Permanent Loan

      Conventional Mortgage Loan
+     -> Mortgage vs Mortgage Loan
-     --> MOST PEOPLE THINK OF MORTGAGE AS: Type of Loan that uses real estate as collateral
+     --> MOST PEOPLE THINK OF MORTGAGE AS: Type of Loan that uses real estate as collateral --> Mortgage is actually a LIEN
+         Lien--> legal claim held by the lender on the property of the borrower Mortgage provides security for the lender.
+         Loan is _secured_ by the mortgage

+     --> Loan to Value Ratios
+     Common today for Developer to recieve loans for 60% of costs to build

+     --> Conventional Fixed-Rate Mortgage Loan
+          -->Interest amount is fixed
+          --> Amount paid to lender does not vary (30 year loan) --> You are paying "Debt Service"

+          --> Debt Service = Interest + Amortization
+            AmortizLoan Amount * Loan Constant
+          --> Amortization = "Repayment of Mortgage Loan itself (Principle) --> Principle (The origianl amount that was loaned)

+          --> Look at a Constant Chart/Schedule
+               --> Rows (Interest Rate)
+               --> Number of Years

+TASK
+`Put in Loan Payments Diagram`